Academic Advising and Support

 - Visit his/her advisor immediately after being placed on academic warning or probation;

-- Accept responsibility for decisions pertaining to personal academic progress;
+- Accept responsibility for decisions pertaining to personal academic progress; and

-- Notify the Director of Academic Advising of any problems experienced with advisement;
+- Notify the Director of Academic Advising of any problems experienced with advisement.

-The Academic Advisor’s Role in Advisement
+The Student Success Advisor’s Role in Advisement

 - Provide accurate degree, major, and course information to students to assist them in the timely completion of their desired academic objectives;